 As we mentioned above, corporations want consumers to believe that plastic bottles are biodegradable and environmentally friendly.
 However, these bottles are manufactured with materials that take hundreds of years to break down.

-The majority of bottled water is the same as tap water at a higher price
+Most bottled water is the same as tap water at higher prices

 The bottle of water may depict a peaceful spring or stream, but this doesn’t mean that the water is pure or of the highest quality.
 In fact, only a small percentage of bottled water comes from springs or underground sources.

 Close to 25% of all bottled water is identical in quality to tap water.
-Obviously, some companies filter or irradiate their water with ultraviolet light before sale at costs that are 100 times higher than the same quantity of water right from the tap.
-In addition, several studies have founds that samples of bottled water contained phtalates, mold, microbes, benzene, trihalomethanes, and even arsenic.
-In this regard, experts consider tap water to be more reliable, although the purification process used at the municipal water supply should be taken into consideration.
+Obviously, some companies filter or irradiate their water with ultraviolet light before selling at costs that are 100 times higher.

 Many bottled waters contain toxins

-Local water is the perfect compliment to organic food
+Local water is the perfect complement to organic food

-Organic food has become really popular after it was determined that it is much more healthy than foods that have been exposed to pesticides and other chemicals.
-Cooking these foods with tap water is a way to support healthy and sustainable food.
+Organic food is really popular now.
+This is because it was determined that it may be healthier than foods that have been exposed to pesticides and other chemicals.
+The best option is cooking these foods with tap water.

 There are alternatives to bottled water

-There are also several innovative products for the home that can increase confidence in drinking tap water.
+There are also several innovative products that can increase your confidence in drinking tap water.
 A glass pitcher with a biodegradable filter is a great choice that will guarantee safer water.
-Another option is to add a filter to your faucet; they’re easy to install and will improve your water quality.
+Another option is to add a filter to your faucet.
+They’re easy to install and will improve your water quality.